 By creating an online folder structure you can save things like monthly bank statements and invoices on an ongoing basis, which is much easier than letter your paperwork pile up.

-For things like your cash expenses you can scan then in using a scanner such as this small Canon company scanner.
+For things like your cash expenses you can scan them in with a printer.
 Or The Google drive app has an option to take a photo within the app, which means your receipt is automatically snapped and saved in your google drive.

 There is no right and wrong way to set up your cloud file structure for saving your business paperwork online and you may need to do a little trial and error to find the right solution for you.